 - You Have Outlived Your Usefulness: The Homunculi tried to do this to him.
 It took a while, and he definitely played a small thorn in their sides, but they ultimately succeeded.

 Mysterious guardian of the Gates, claims to be "Reality", "the World", and "God".
 Not having a form of his own, he takes on the outline of whoever approaches him.
-Whenever someone attempts human transmutation, (except those who have the Philosopher's Stone) he forces them to pay a toll for trepassing in God's domain.
+Whenever someone attempts human transmutation (except those who have the Philosopher's Stone), he forces them to pay a toll for trespassing in God's domain.
 However, he always gives them alchemical skill and knowledge proportional to their sacrifice.
 Despite his apparent neutrality, he seems to take sadistic pleasure in his tolls, often giving out ironic punishments.
-Because of him, Ed and Al have lost their limbs and body, Izumi has lost several internal organs, and Roy has lost his eyesight
+Because of him, Ed and Al have lost their limbs and body, and Izumi has lost several internal organs.

 - The Blank: It's a mere silhouette, unless it's grinning creepily or wearing someone else's stolen face.